 The Real Life Villain: An Unknown KGB Assassin

-The biggest difference between the KGB assassin and Penguin is that the real-life version was never caught.
-After 30 years of investigation, police are still on the case -- but since London is a little out of Batman's jurisdiction we don't think it's likely they'll make much progress.
+The biggest difference between the KGB hitman and Penguin is that the real-life version was never caught.
+After 30 years of investigation, police are still on the case - but since London is a little out of Batman's jurisdiction, we don't think it's likely they'll make much progress.

-Before becoming a villain, Mr. Freeze (real name "Victor Fries," whose last name also sounds similar to the word for "very cold” did you catch that) was involved in an industrial accident that left him unable to survive outside of his cryo-suit, making him one of the few Batman villains to suffer from a crippling disability.
+Before becoming a villain, Mr. Freeze (real name "Victor Fries," whose last name also sounds similar to the word for "very cold") was involved in an industrial accident that left him unable to survive outside of his cryo-suit, making him one of the few Batman villains to suffer from a crippling disability.

-What Happened?: As a contract killer working for the Decavalcante Crime family in the 1950’s and 60’s, “Iceman” practices murder by killing homeless people, eventually perfecting a strategy where he would freeze the corpses of his victims for a length of time before thawing them out and disposing of the body -- thereby misleading the authorities as to the time of death.
-Of course, this didn’t work at all, because scientists aren’t idiots -- but we guess the idea is kinda cool.
+As a contract hitman working for the Decavalcante family in the 1960s, 1970s, and 1980s, "Iceman" practiced his techniques by first targeting homeless people, eventually perfecting a strategy in which he would freeze the corpses of his victims for a length of time before thawing them out and disposing of the body - thereby misleading the authorities as to the time of death.

 Real Life Villain: Juan "Two-Face" Rivera-Velez

-What Happened?: This "Two-Face" (yes, that's his real nickname) was an enforcer for the Morales crime-family in Camden, New Jersey, and in 2009 was sentenced to two consecutive life sentences for committing a whoooole bunch of murders.
+This "Two-Face" (yes, that's his real nickname) was an enforcer for the Morales family in Camden, New Jersey.
+In 2010, Rivera-Velez was sentenced to two consecutive life sentences for dispatching a number of people for the family.

-Modus Operandi: Crazy people who obsessively leave riddles (or clues) at the scenes of their crimes.
+Modus Operandi: Perps who obsessively leave riddles (or clues) at the scenes of their crimes.
 No one can ever figure these clues out except Batman (and anyone reading the comic who's more than 8 years old).

 Real Life Villain: Rodney Alcala

-What Happened?: Frankly, there've been a few serial killers who have adopted the Riddler and Cluemaster’s brilliant strategy -- the most famous of which are Jack the Ripper and the Zodiac Killer, who both sent multiple messages to the police daring them to catch them.
-Unlike their comic book counterparts, Jack and Zodiac were never caught, and they were more “stabby stabby that’s gross” crazy than “oh wow what a wacky dude” crazy.
+Frankly, there've been a few infamous offenders who have adopted the Riddler's brilliant strategy - the most famous of which are Jack the Ripper and the Zodiac, who both sent multiple messages to the police daring them to catch them.
+Unlike their comic book counterparts, Jack and Zodiac were never caught, and they were more refined and brutal rather than silly and campy.

-And in case this wasn't enough, the guy actually won the competition, but Cheryl Bradshaw (the bachelorette) refused to go on a date with him because he was too "creepy” and “serial-killer-ish” (okay, we made that last one up).
-Still, you know she was thinking it -- the other contestants reported that he freaked people out, and at this point he had already murdered at least one person.
+And in case that wasn't enough, the guy actually won the competition, but Cheryl Bradshaw (the bachelorette) refused to go on a date with him because he was too "creepy."
+The other contestants reported that he freaked people out, and at that point, he had already slain at least one person.